 The other remarkable thing about Gungor’s approach is the way in which he uses humour as a tool.
 Many men are less comfortable in marriage seminars than women, because of the heaviness of content, and the awkwardness of group activities.
 But Gungor uses laughter to help break the ice, and avoids the kinds of interaction which men tend to find difficult.
 “I call this a perfect seminar for men, because they don’t have to do anything.
 Just laugh, listen, and learn.”

 In the first part of his seminar, “a tale of two brains”, Mark Gungor talks about the differences between men and women.
-He says that men tent to compartmentalise their thoughts, making their brains into a series of boxes, where as women tend to connect their thoughts, resulting in a ball of tangled wires.
+He says that men tend to compartmentalise their thoughts, making their brains into a series of boxes, where as women tend to connect their thoughts, resulting in a ball of tangled wires.
 Most seminars, he says, try to explain women’s thought processes to men, but he believes this is “an exercise in futility”.

 “What I try to do is get most women to understand men.
 I explain the world of men to women.
 It validates men, it empowers men, and women love it, because now they figure out how they can win, and how they can succeed.”